* HSI -0.1 pct, H-shares +0.1 pct, CSI300 +0.2 pct

-The Hang Seng Index was down 0.1 percent at 22,832 points.
-The China Enterprises Index of the top offshore listings, which was up more than 1 percent in one point, went into the lunch break up 0.1 percent.
+By midday, the Hang Seng Index inched down 0.1 percent to 23,304.60 points.
+The China Enterprises Index of the top Chinese listings in Hong Kong was up 0.1 percent.